Dillbuckets/100_Days_Of_Coding/misc/gitcommands.md

 `git push origin <name_of_branch>`- send that information to GitHub.
 You don't _need_ to do this, but it's good to make it visible online if you want my help.

+`git fetch origin` - run this whenever you want to see if, or expect, I've added anything; it says "hey GitHub, you have anything new for me?"

 # Your Workflow